 2. Incompatibility with Finances

-There is no way around it: money is a common reason for divorce.
+There is no way around it: money is a common cause for divorce.
 But not necessarily the lack of money.
 Sure, divorce rates among the working class are higher than among the college educated.
 But it is overly simplistic to think that people get divorced because they are in perpetual financial straits.
 When money is a factor in divorce – and it often is – the reason is incompatibility.

 A spendthrift and a frugal penny-pincher are going to argue even if there is more than enough money coming into the household.